arbipher/readthedocs-epigrams-on-programming/epigrams.rst

 原文::

-   It goes against the grain of modern education to teach children to program.
+   It goes against the grain of modern education to teach children to program .
 What fun is there in making plans, acquiring discipline in organizing thoughts, devoting attention to detail and learning to be self-critical?

 翻译::